Weight Loss Education

 At Express Health Systems, we use a measurement called "body mass index," or BMI, to determine whether a patient's weight is appropriate for their height.
 If a patient's BMI falls between 25 and 29.9, they are considered overweight.
 If a patient's BMI is 30 or greater, they are considered obese.
 Understanding your BMI is essential in determining whether weight loss treatments are necessary.

-Should I Seek Out Medical Help?
+Should I Seek Medical Attention?

-We recommend that individuals who are overweight or obese schedule an appointment with one of our doctors or nurses.
+We recommend that individuals who are overweight or obese schedule an appointment with one of our clinicians.
 Our healthcare professionals can provide personalized suggestions on ways to lose weight and address any health concerns that may be associated with being overweight or obese.
 It's important to note that individuals who are obese are at a higher risk of developing conditions such as diabetes, heart disease, and cancer.
 Maintaining a healthy weight is crucial for overall health and longevity.
 If you have any concerns about your weight, please don't hesitate to schedule an appointment with us.

 How Can I Lose Weight?